logicalclocks/hops-docs/docs/overview/hopsWorks.rst

 Free-text search
 ----------------

-HopsWorks integrates with Elasticsearch to provide free-text search for files/directories and their extended metadata:
+Hopsworks integrates with Elasticsearch to provide free-text search for files/directories and their extended metadata:

 * `Global free-text search` for projects and DataSets in the filesystem;
 * `Project-based free-text search` of all files and extended metadata within a project.